Current Initiatives

 • Upgrade features for lecture halls and other specified classrooms.

-• Evolve standards for audio and video technology that support teaching and learning throughout the campus.
+• Evolve audio and video technology standards that support teaching and learning throughout the campus.

 • Provide recommendations to intake, fund, prioritize, and establish appropriate support models to improve teaching and learning.